mgama1/mgama1.github.io/_posts/2024-10-2-secretmessage.md

 to easily embed a secret message in any digital image without raisng suspicions, probably....
 > Disclaimer: changing the values of pixels can change the image's statstical distributions, so if the change is big enough and/or a steganalyst is clever enough, it can be detected

-Now buckle up because things are going to get more technical As we mentioned earlier, all pixels are ranged from 0 to 255 and this can be represented by 8bits in binary system, so what we did is just modifying the least significant bit
+Now buckle up because things are going to get more technical, As we mentioned earlier, all pixels are ranged from 0 to 255 and this can be represented by 8 bits in binary system, so we can modify the least significant bit and all will happen is an imperceptible change by one

 <div class="bit-sequence-container">